Influence functions and regularity tangents for efficient active learning: Definitions and preliminaries

-The variable $s$, which actually controls the ratio of the variances of the two distributions, can be optimized by minimizing the average loss $L(z,\theta^*(s))$ on a test set (or some variation of this, such as $k$-fold cross-validation).
-In other words we adjust the variance of the model parameters ${1\over 2\alpha s}$ (relative to the variance of the data ${1\over 2 \alpha}$) by trying to maximize the probability of some new data that the trained model $\theta^*$ is ignorant about.
-There is no need to include the regularizer term in this second maximization, and so this reduces to the original regularized least squares problem (\ref{eq:rls-bayes}), showing that this problem and its associated algorithm have a precise Bayesian interpretation given by (\ref{eq:draw-theta}) and (\ref{eq:draw-yi}).
-Including the normalizer term $-{p\over 2 \alpha}\log s$ in the minimization objective used to optimize the hyperparameter $s$ is not typically done but may change the location of the optimum $s$ and might even be recommended as this term was not taken into account when finding $\theta^*$.
+Including the normalizer term $-{p\over 2 \alpha}\log s$ in the outer minimization objective for optimizing $s$ is apparently not typically done but may change the location of the optimum $s$ and might even be recommended as this term was not taken into account when finding $\theta^*$.
 At the same time, the term's relative contribution to the objective becomes less significant with each new test data point.
 Thus, if we have enough test data then the term may be ignored.
 It is not immediately obvious what effect the inclusion of this term would have in correcting the location of the optimal regularity $s^*$, but it seems not unreasonable to include a term in the objective for $s$ which penalizes very small regularity values as this does.
 The difference may be more apparent when there are only a few data points; but this may still be an important domain, and for example the multi-user setting we consider in section \ref{sec:reg-multi-user} might prioritize getting good predictions during the first few interactions.
-In summary, it could potentially be argued that when optimizing $s$, one should use the compensated regularizer which includes the $s$-dependent normalization constant for $p(\theta|s)$; and it could be argued that omitting this term is the same as postulating some non-uniform prior over $s$ in the optimization.
+In summary, it could potentially be argued (by a Bayesian) that when optimizing $s$, one should use the compensated regularizer which includes the $s$-dependent normalization constant for $p(\theta|s)$; and it could be argued that omitting this term is the same as postulating some non-uniform prior over $s$ in the optimization.
 We wish that we had more familiarity with these arguments.

 Turning now to the general regularization problem,